imanghafoori1/laravel-widgetize/README.md

 >Imagine An online shop like amazon which shows the list of products, popular products, etc (in the sidebar), user data and basket data in the navbar and a tree of product categories in the menu and etc...
 In traditional good old MVC model you have a single controller method to provide all the widgets with data.
 You can immidiately see that you are violating the SRP (Single Responsibility Priciple)!!!
 The trouble is worse when the client changes his mind over time and asks the deveploper to add, remove and modify those widgets on the page.
 And it always happens.
 Clients do change their minds.The developoer's job is to be ready to cope with that as effortlessly as possible.

 #### Problem 2 : Page caching is always hard :(
 >Trying to cache the pages which include user specific data (for example the username on the top menu) is a often fruitless.
 Because each user sees slightly different page from other users.
-Or in cases when we have some parts of the page(recent products section) which update frequently and some other parts which change rarly... we have to expire the entire page cache to match the most most frequently updated one. :(
+Or in cases when we have some parts of the page which update frequently and some other parts which change rarly... we have to expire the entire page cache to match the most frequently updated one. :(
 AAAAAAAAAhh...

 #### Problem 3 : View templates easily get littered with if/else blocks (&_&)
->We ideally want our view files to be as logicless as possible and very much like the final output HTML. if/else blocks and other computations are always irritating within our views. specially for static page designers in our team.
+>We ideally want our view files to be as logicless as possible and very much like the final output HTML.Don't we ?! if/else blocks and other computations are always irritating within our views. specially for static page designers in our team.
 We just want to print out already defined variables wiout the to decide what to print.
 Anyway the data we store in database are sometimes far from ready to be printed on the page.

 ========================